Skip to content

 DC journalists Susan Glasser & Peter Baker join Ian Bremmer on GZERO World

-With just a few weeks remaining before the deeply consequential 2022 midterm elections in the United States, Ian Bremmer speaks to two of Washington’s top reporters in front of a live audience in New York City.
-This special episode from the fifth season of GZERO World with Ian Bremmer features DC power couple and co-authors Susan Glasser, Washington columnist for The New Yorker, and Peter Baker, chief White House correspondent for The New York Times.
-They discuss their bestselling new book, "The Divider: Trump in the White House, 2017-2021," the upcoming US midterm elections, and the state of American democracy in 2022.
+In an episode taped in front of a live audience for the first time in GZERO World's five seasons, Ian Bremmer speaks to two of Washington’s top reporters: DC power couple and co-authors Susan Glasser, Washington columnist for The New Yorker, and Peter Baker, chief White House correspondent for The New York Times.
+They discuss their bestselling new book, "The Divider: Trump in the White House, 2017-2021", the upcoming US midterms, and the state of American democracy in 2022.

 Have Republicans ruined their chances of taking the Senate?